lfn-cnti/bestpractices/doc/README.md

 ![Current Scope of CNF WG](./figures/cnf-wg-scope.png)

-The current focus of CNTI Best Practices Focus Area is to define the best practices for the development and deployment of CNFs.
+The current goal of CNTI Best Practices Focus Area is to define the best practices for the development and deployment of CNFs.
 Other areas are left for future focus.

 ## Best Practices for CNF Developers